Atrophius/twihl/index.md

 instead of little bits of information spread out in several places across the internet.
 * **HoloMusic Series** &mdash; I **LOVE** the musical talent within Hololive.
-It is by far some of my favorite content and we will be give special attention to both past and future original music as well as covers that come from the Hololive talents.
+It is by far some of my favorite content and we will be giving special attention to both past and future original music as well as covers that come from the Hololive talents.
 * **HoloArt Corner** &mdash; Hololive boasts one of the most talented and